dib-lab/2020-ibd/docs/main.md

 We performed principle coordinate analysis and PERMANOVA with these distance matrices (**Figure {@fig:comp-plts}**), using the variables study accession, diagnosis, library size, and number of hashes in a filtered signature (**Table {@tbl:permanova}**).
 Number of hashes in a filtered signature accounts for the highest variation, possibly reflecting reduced diversity in stool metagenomes of CD and UC patients (reviewed in [@schirmer2019microbial]).
 Study accounts for the second highest variation, emphasizing that technical artifacts can introduce biases with strong signals.
-Diagnosis accounts for a similar amount of variation as study, demonstrating that there is a small but detectable signal of IBD subtype in stool metagenomes.
+Diagnosis accounts for a similar amount of variation as study, indicating that there is a small but detectable signal of IBD subtype in stool metagenomes.

 ![Principle coordinate analysis of metagenomes from IBD cohorts performed on filtered signatures. **A** Jaccard distance. **B** Angular distance.](figures/fig2.pdf){#fig:comp-plts}